 Zucchini at this stage hardly needs any adornment.
 I like to cut my zucchini into thin coins and toss them in a hot skillet with some oil until they start to turn golden-brown.
 That's it!

 I like to use a mandoline to slice the zucchini into thin, uniform circles, but you can also use a food processor with a slicing blade or your chef's knife.
-If the opening of your food processor is too small for whole zucchini, halve them lengthwise to make half-coins.
+If the opening of your food processor is too small for whole zucchini, halve them lengthwise first to make half-coins.

 I like to add fresh dill and lemon zest to my sauté.
 They add just the right aromatics to the zucchini.